 With a small population of about 3 million people, Mongolia is thought to be home to a single ethnic group.
 This is a common misconception.
 With 1.6 people per square kilometer, the Mongolian people are divded into 20 richly diverse ethnic groups.

-More than 90% of the country is native Mongolian.
+More than 90 percent of the country is native Mongolian.
 Referred to as Khalkha, or the descendents of Chinghis Khan, Mongolians are distributed all over the country.
-The other major ethnic group, the Kazakhs, makes up about 3% of the population and lives in western Mongolia, mainly in the Bayan-Ulgii province.
+The other major ethnic group, the Kazakhs, makes up about 3 percent of the population and lives in western Mongolia, mainly in the Bayan-Ulgii province.
 They are followed by Durbet, Bayad, Barga, Buriad, Zakhchin, Urianhai, Torguud, Darkhad, Myangad, and Tsaatan (reindeer tribe).
 Except for Kazakhs, each ethnic group speaks dialects similar to the Mongolian Altaic family.

 Traditional Clothing - Deel (Дээл)